 The Indiana Broadband Office has opted to use the BEAD Eligible Entity Planning toolkit, which includes all federal enforceable commitments to be analyzed and removed from the set of locations eligible for BEAD funding.
 In addition to these federal commitments, the Indiana Broadband Office will analyze and remove state and local programs.
-A list of these state and local programs is available in the attachment titled "Indiana BEAD Initial Proposal\Volume I\Deduplication of Funding Programs.xlsx."
+A list of all federal, state, and local programs is available in the attachment titled "BEAD Initial Proposal_Volume I_Deduplication of Funding Programs.xlsx."